Tommytian993/MiniX/docs/ui.md

 }

 - To add a UI Manager, we can set a new canvas layer, it will be a seperate 2D drawing surface, to be placed above our map canvas.

+- So set a new node under our game CanvasLayer, new child scene - UI Manager, and set it as a generic 2D node.